Anna Vocino

 • 1/2 cup freshly grated parmesan

-• Salt & Pepper (completely optional, usually just the parmesan will be salty enough)
+• salt and pepper (optional, usually just the parmesan will be salty enough)

 Instructions